Fluid limit for the Poisson encounter-mating model: Introduction

 By (\ref{eqforq}), we observe that \be \prt{Q_{ij}}=\pi_{ij} Z(t)A_i(t) B_j(t), \ee and thus find a three-step procedure for obtaining a formula for $Q(t)$: (i) solve the replicator equations (\ref{repin}) for $A_i$'s and $B_j$'s; (ii) solve (\ref{eqntotmass}) to find the total mass $Z(t)$ of the corresponding (time-changed) Lotka-Volterra equations; and finally (iii) solve (\ref{qode}).

 In Section \ref{sec32}, we focus on the fine balance case.
-We carry out the three-step procedure and obtain a formula for $Q(t)$ for all $t$, and in particular for the mating pattern $Q(\infty)$.
+We carry out the three-step procedure and obtain a formula for $Q(t)$ for all $t\in[0,\infty]$, and in particular for the mating pattern $Q(\infty)$.
 Namely, in Theorem \ref{thmfb} we show that

 Here, recall that $\bar\alpha_i$ and $\bar\beta_j$ are from the fine balance condition given in Definition \ref{defnfineb}.
-This verifies the results obtained in \cite{GY14} for the expectations of the pair-type process and the mating pattern in the finite population setting, albeit this time employing a totally different approach via the replicator equations.
+These formulas are fully consistent with those obtained in \cite[Theorem 3.6]{GunYil14a} for the expectations of the pair-type process and the mating pattern in the finite population setting, but here we employ a totally different approach via the replicator equations.